luniehq/lunie-light/README.md

-# Lunie 3
+# Lunie Light (BETA)

-Hello! 👋 Welcome to the Lunie 3 repo.
+Hello! 👋 Welcome to the Lunie Light Beta repo.

-Lunie 3 is a staking interface for proof-of-stake blockchains in the Cosmos ecosystem — built for speed, simplicity, and ease-of-use.
+Lunie Light is a staking interface for proof-of-stake blockchains in the Cosmos ecosystem — built for speed, simplicity, and ease-of-use.

-Lunie 3 uses [Nuxt.js](https://nuxtjs.org), and relies on the [REST API](https://cosmos.network/rpc) of a [Cosmos node](https://docs.cosmos.network/master/interfaces/rest.html) for data.
+Lunie Light uses [Nuxt.js](https://nuxtjs.org), and relies on the [REST API](https://cosmos.network/rpc) of a [Cosmos node](https://docs.cosmos.network/master/interfaces/rest.html) for data.

 Features:
 - ✅ Super simple — one config file